AtomicAirin/CubeKrowd-Dynmap/README.md

 `Q#-suFormat-{timestamp}.png` are quadrants of the map's delta that are stiched into `stitched-suFormat-{timestamp}.png` -- IS included in stitched form

+`-delta.png` suffix indicates it is a delta from the prior version (note initial map also has this suffix)

 `-master.png` suffix indicates it is the latest full map save, from which map deltas are determined